spang-lab/FastqPuri/README_trimFilter.md

 #### Impurities

- Contaminations are removed if a fasta file is given as an input.
+ Contaminations are removed if a fasta or an index file are given as an input.
  Three methods have been implemented to check for contaminations:

 - **TREE**: this method is designed to identify impurities from